chelooloo/Python_CodeAcademy/README.md

    : Apply Lists to store insurance cost data in a list as well as compare estimated insurance costs to actual insurance costs.

 ### 3. Working with Python Lists Medical Insurance Costs
-   : store medical data and see what valuable insights from that data.
+   : Store medical data and see what valuable insights from that data.

+### 4. Python Loops Medical Insurance Estimation vs Costs
+   : Analyze medical insurance cost data.